• Menu

 ferries to spain from uk

-Anyway, whether you needed convincing or not, this is my guide to ferries from the UK to Spain.
+Anyway, for those of you considering it, this is my guide on ferries to Spain from the UK.
 I’ll cover the ferry routes and timetables, and also give you my advice on things to do in and around the Spanish ferry ports of Bilbao and Santander.
 So, grab some jamón, get comfortable, and let’s set sail!

-If you’re planning to travel by ferry to Spain, you have three routes to choose from.
-All are operated by Brittany Ferries (yes, despite the name, they offer more than just French crossings!), and all depart from two different ports on the southern coast of England: Portsmouth and Plymouth.
+Alright, so you have three routes to choose from between the UK and Spain.
+All are operated by Brittany Ferries (yes, despite the name, they offer more than just French crossings!).

 • Plymouth, located in Devon in the far southwest of England.
-Ideal for anyone living in the south-west and Wales in particular.
+Ideal for anyone living in the south-west, Bristol, Wales and the West Midlands in particular.

-• Portsmouth, in Hampshire, is just an hour southwest of London by road, offering easy access for anyone coming from the capital and beyond.
+• Portsmouth, in Hampshire, is just an hour southwest of London by road, offering easy access for anyone coming from the the south-east, London and beyond.

-It’s worth noting here that there is no direct ferry service from the UK to San Sebastián, nor is there a Dover to Spain ferry.
-If you’re traveling from Ireland, however, you can take a ferry from Rosslare to Spain.
-For more information on that, and other international routes to and from Ireland, check out my dedicated guide on Irish ferry travel.
+It’s worth noting here that there is NO direct ferry to San Sebastián, nor is there a Dover to Spain ferry.
+If you’re traveling from Ireland however, you can take a ferry from Rosslare to Spain.
+For more information on that check out my guide to all international ferry routes to and from Ireland.

 FERRIES TO SANTANDER